AjayKumarPatnaikuni/pyserverinfo-service/installations/README.md

 - Go to grafana UI --> Datasource --> Add Datasource --> select "prometheus"
 - Under "**connection**" section provide **prometheus url**, click on **save & test**.

-### Configuration & Visualization  of Jenkins metrics  in Prometheus & Grafana
+### Configuration of Jenkins, argocd metrics  in Prometheus
 - Navigate to Jenkins UI --> Manage Jenkins --> plugins
 - Search for **Prometheus metrics plugin**, install and then restart the jenkins.
 - Go to Jenkins UI --> Manage Jenkins --> System --> Prometheus, and make sure that below configurations existed.